tarunvelli/rails-tabler-starter/README.md

 ## Goals

-Users familiar with rails should be able to build with this boilerplate without requiring extensive introduction.
+This starter is aimed at Rails developers familiar with the framework, aiming to facilitate seamless development with the following principles:

-* No DSL
+* No DSL: Avoid unnecessary Domain Specific Language (DSL) complexity.
-* Avoid complex frontend functionality
+* Simplicity over Efficiency: Prioritize simplicity in implementation over excessive optimization.
-* Simplicity over efficiency
+* Avoid Complex Frontend Functionality: Keep frontend functionality straightforward and manageable.

 ## Overview

-* Baked in with multiple models eg.
+* Pre-equipped with essential models such as

     * Users
     * Roles